 - Appearance: The atypical galvanized coating may have a matte gray appearance and/or rougher surface due to the absence of the free zinc layer.
 The free zinc layer present on typical coatings imparts a shinier finish to a galvanized coating.

 - Adherence: The zinc-iron alloy coating tends to be thicker than a typical galvanized coating.
-In the rare situation where the coating is excessively thick, there is the possibility of diminished adhesion under external stress (thermal gradients, sharp impact).
+In the rare situation where the coating is excessively thick, there is the possibility of diminished adhesion under external stress (rough handling, sharp impact).

 Reactive steels are still galvanized on a regular basis, and it is important to note differences in appearance have no effect on the corrosion protection afforded by the galvanized coating.
 The performance of the coating is based on the thickness of the zinc; therefore, often the duller (and thicker) coatings produced by reactive steels last longer.
 Furthermore, all galvanized coatings as they weather over time will develop a uniform matte gray appearance.